 How Do I Know If My Lovebirds Are Fighting?

 Lovebirds often fight by biting, nipping, and pecking at each other’s feet and beaks.
-Lovebirds usually fight when they are arguing over food, territory, or simply if they are aggressive to another bird of the same gender.
+Lovebirds usually fight when arguing over food, territory, or if they are aggressive toward another bird of the same gender.
 Female lovebirds are more likely to fight with other female lovebirds than male lovebirds.

-However, if lovebirds are gently approaching each other and rubbing their faces against each other, then they are not fighting.
+However, if lovebirds gently approach each other and rub their faces against each other, they are not fighting.

 Lovebirds also tend to do gentle nips with each other to show their affection.
 Knowing how to tell these apart takes practice!